Water bailiff

-A water bailiff is a law-enforcement officer responsible for the policing of bodies of water, such as a river, lake or coast.
+A water bailiff is a law-enforcement officer responsible for the policing of bodies of water, such as rivers, lakes or the coast.
 The position has existed in many jurisdictions throughout history.

 Scotland

-In Scotland, under the Salmon and Freshwater Fisheries (Consolidation) (Scotland) Act 2003, water bailiffs are appointed by District Salmon Fishery Boards or the Scottish Government, and are responsible for enforcing laws relating to salmon and trout.
-Although not police officers, they have certain statutory powers of entry, search, seizure and arrest under the Act.
-It is an offence to obstruct them.
+In Scotland, under the Salmon and Freshwater Fisheries (Consolidation) (Scotland) Act 2003, water bailiffs are appointed by District Salmon Fishery Boards or the Scottish Government is responsible for enforcing laws relating to salmon and trout.
+Although Police officers have not certainly required powers of entry, search, seizure and arrest under the Act, it remains an offence to obstruct them.

 Water bailiffs may enter and remain upon land in the vicinity of any river or of the sea coast at any time for the purpose of preventing a breach of the provisions of the Act, or detecting persons guilty of any breach of those provisions.
-If they wish to enter land not in the vicinity of the sea or coast, they must obtain a warrant from a sheriff or justice of the peace.
+If they wish to enter the vicinity of the sea or coast, they must obtain a warrant from a sheriff or justice of the peace.